JCSynthTux/ansible_smarthome_playbook/readme.md

 Set ```deconz_controller``` to the path where your controller is located.
 See the ```--device``` command line option [here](https://github.com/deconz-community/deconz-docker#command-line-options) for information about the location.
 Set ```deconz_host``` to domain on which the Deconz WebUI should be reachable.

 ### Variables for migration
 These vars are only needed for migrating your data from an old install to one managed by this playbook.
-Therefore **you should remove those vars from your ```vars.yml``` after migrating**.
+Therefore **you should not add those vars to your ```vars.yml```**.
 ```
 openhab_config: /path/to/openhab_config
 ```